tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 to hide behind the client-facing server without the client-facing server decrypting and reencrypting the connection.

-Conversely, assuming HTTPS records retrieved from DNS are authenticated, e.g., via DNSSEC, spoofing a client-facing server operating in Split Mode is not possible.
+Conversely, if the DNS records used for configuration are authenticated, e.g., via DNSSEC, spoofing a client-facing server operating in Split Mode is not possible.
 See {{plaintext-dns}} for more details regarding plaintext